Frequently Asked Questions for Clinicians

 You will be matched with students in the states in which you are licensed based on demand, hours required, and schedule matching.
 In addition, if you are bilingual or have specializations in certain areas, you may also be paired to best serve students with those needs.
 You will see the same students each week, and will develop a rapport similar to working onsite.
 In fact, we have many students, parents, and districts who request the same PresenceLearning clinicians year after year.

-PresenceLearning’s teletherapy opportunities are typically scheduled during the traditional school day hours of 8:00 am to 2:30 pm, and we ask that our clinicians commit to at least 10 hours of direct therapy per week.
+PresenceLearning’s teletherapy opportunities are typically scheduled during the traditional school day hours of 8:00 am to 2:30 pm.
 Your availability has a significant impact on the caseload we assign to you.
 To get assigned the total number of hours you want, please provide us with your most flexible windows of availability.

 New clinicians are taught how to use the tools in our platform through an online comprehensive orientation called Telehealth Institute.
 You also have the opportunity to network with other SLPs, OTs, social workers, and school psychologists so you can practice online therapy techniques and become familiar with the therapy tools available through the platform.
-You receive ongoing support after you have started delivering therapy, too, and can tap into the knowledge and experience of our active, online community of over 800 clinicians—whenever you need it.
+You can tap into the knowledge and experience of our active, online community of nearly 1000 clinicians—whenever you need it.

 As an independent contractor, you are responsible for supplying your own equipment.
-Required equipment includes a computer that is less than five (5) years old (2012 or newer), a webcam, a headset (or headphones with a microphone), and high-speed Internet connectivity.
+Required equipment includes a computer that is less than five (5) years old (2016 or newer), a webcam, a headset (or headphones with a microphone), and secure high-speed Internet connectivity.

-As an independent contractor, you are free to have another job.
+Yes, as an independent contractor, you are free to have another job.
 Many of our clinicians work part-time serving private clients while working with PresenceLearning.
-However, because most of our opportunities are in schools, therapy must be delivered during school hours (8:00 am to 2:30 pm).
-We have found that it is not realistic for clinicians who already have a full-time job in a school to work extra hours with PresenceLearning, regardless of time zone.
+Please note: most of our opportunities are in schools, and therapy must be delivered during school hours (8:00 am to 3:30 pm).
+We have found that many providers in our network acquire additional licenses to work outside of their state of residence (and timezone) in order to make themselves available for additional placement opportunities.